127.0.0.1 - A Letter to Yourself

 In the original IPv4 design, the first octet (8 bits) determined the network class.
 Class A addresses started with a 0 bit, covering the range from 0.0.0.0 to 127.255.255.255.
 To understand how IP addresses are structured and assigned, this class system is a good starting point.

 There's no official record of why the last Class A number was chosen.
-The prevailing theory is that the beginning of Class A (0 and 1) was reserved for special purposes, and 127, being at the "edge," was also easy to designate for special use.
+The prevailing theory is that network 0 at the beginning of Class A was reserved for special purposes, and 127, being at the "edge," was also easy to designate for special use.
 The "waste" of 16.77 million addresses on loopback is sometimes cited as a contributing factor to IPv4 address exhaustion, but at the time, 4.3 billion seemed infinite.

 How Loopback Works - Where Does the Data Go?